 OSWorld

 OSWorld takes agentic evaluation the furthest: can a model operate a real computer?
 It tests tasks across operating systems: opening files, navigating a browser, running terminal commands, interacting with GUI applications.
 Unlike TerminalBench, OSWorld involves full visual interfaces and requires the model to perceive and act on a screen.
-Accuracy rose from ~12% to 66.3% in two years.
-Human performance is around 72%, meaning the gap is now less than 6 percentage points.
+Accuracy has risen from ~12% to 85.0% (Claude Fable 5).
+Human performance is around 72%, meaning models have now surpassed the human baseline on this benchmark.

 Vision, Long-Context & Document Understanding